The following words and terms when used in this Subchapter have the following meanings, unless the context clearly indicates otherwise:

 (iii) nature of the force employed;

-(iv) availability of alternative means of force or control;
+(iv) alternative means of force or control available;

 (v) extent of the inflicted harm; and

-(vi) provider's established method(s) of restraint and intervention for use with the child against whom the force was used, consistent with the child's individualized plan, protective intervention plan, or treatment plan; and
+(vi) provider's established method(s) of restraint and intervention for the child against whom the force was used, consistent with the child's individualized plan, protective intervention plan, or treatment plan; and

-"Foster care" or "foster care services" means continuous 24-hour care and supportive services provided for an individual in a foster placement including, but not limited to, the care, supervision, guidance, and rearing of a foster child by the foster parent.
+"Foster care" or "foster care services" means continuous 24-hour care and supportive services provided for a child in a foster placement including, but not limited to, the care, supervision, guidance, and rearing of a foster child by the foster parent, per 10A O.S. § 1-1-105.

 "Foster parent" means any person maintaining a therapeutic, emergency, specialized community, tribal, kinship, or foster family home, responsible for providing care, supervision, guidance, rearing, and other foster care services to a child.

-"Harm or threatened harm to the health, safety, or welfare" means, with regard to a child, any real or threatened physical, mental, or emotional injury or damage to the body or mind that is not accidental including, but not limited to, sexual abuse, sexual exploitation, neglect, or dependency. • 2 & 6
+"Harm or threatened harm to the health or safety, of a child" means any real or threatened physical, mental, or emotional injury or damage to the body or mind that is not accidental including, but not limited to, sexual abuse, sexual exploitation, neglect, or dependency, per 10A O.S. § 1-1-105. ■ 2 & 7

 (A) substantial risk of death;